 So a father is a parent who is male, and a brother is someone who is male who has the same parents.
 Then we can query the facts with

 If we added more we could query all the brothers, or find cousins, etc. Prolog was used in expert systems, and they could not only solve a problem but explain it is as well, so if you asked is william a cousin of john, it could say yes but also explain that johns parent is fred who is a brother of charles.
 (Sorry not too familiar with the ins and outs of the royal family lineage, so those names are not correct).

 Prolog is not used a lot outside of academia, but it was used for Watson which was IBMs program that won Jeopardy, as it deals well with multiple disparate data sets.

-You can rely on Programming Assignment Helper if you need some Prolog homework help.
+You can rely on the Programming Assignment Helper if you need some Prolog assignment help.